OXID-eSales/developer_documentation/modules/testing/codeception/running_tests.rst

 Running codeception tests
 -------------------------

-To run Codeception tests go to the shop directory and adapt the test_config.yml fileto your needs.
+To run Codeception tests go to the shop directory and adapt the test_config.yml file to your needs.
 For example to only run module codeception tests

 ::